 - Trouble with breast milk when mom eats certain foods

-Soothing strategies: If you’re breastfeeding your baby, talk to his doctor about your diet.
+Soothing strategies: If you’re breastfeeding your baby, talk to his doctor about the foods you eat.
 You may be able to solve the problem by avoiding foods that seem to bother your baby.
 If he takes formula, ask your doctor if switching to a different kind might help.
-You can also try giving your baby gas drops made with simethicone, but there’s no clear proof that they work.

 Constipation.
 It can hurt when little systems back up.
 If all your child can get out is hard, dry bowel movements, or none at all, he’s constipated.